Investing in AI Healthcare Companies and Stocks

-While the investment opportunity into artificial intelligence has largely belonged to venture capital investors up to this point, the rapid growth of AI powered healthcare solutions means retail investors can now build an investment strategy around this emerging technology.
-Forget IBM and Dr. Watson – we’re talking about real pure play investments into AI healthcare companies here.
-We have compiled this Nanalyze Premium report for our readers where we identify seven stocks that are pure plays in this emerging space.
+While the investment opportunity for artificial intelligence has largely belonged to venture capitalists up until now, the rapid growth of AI powered healthcare solutions means retail investors can now build an investment strategy around this emerging technology.
+Forget IBM and Dr. Watson – we’re talking about real pure-play investments in AI healthcare companies.

-Over the course of the past five years, Nanalyze has unearthed opportunities for retail investors to receive exposure to the exciting field of artificial intelligence (AI).
-With more than 3,000 “AI startups” around the globe focused on using machine learning, deep learning and other AI technologies to solve problems, investment opportunities have largely belonged to venture capital firms and corporate venture arms.
-The exceptions have been a handful of computer vision stocks, a pick-and-shovel investment in AI chips, and providers of AI powered solutions for healthcare organizations.
-In this report, we’re going to take a look at seven pure-play stocks that provide retail investors exposure to artificial intelligence in the healthcare sector.
+With more than 3,000 “AI startups” around the globe focused on using machine learning, deep learning and other AI technologies to solve problems, investment opportunities have been limited to a handful of computer vision stocks, a few pick-and-shovel investments in AI chips, and a handful of companies that provide AI-powered solutions to healthcare organizations.
+One reason that the healthcare industry gets so much attention is because of its size.

 In 2018, the global healthcare market reached a value of $8.5 trillion, with $3.65 trillion spent in the United States alone.
 There are very few trillion-dollar industries out there.
 If you’re able to capture even the tiniest percentage of that number, you can easily have a billion-dollar business.